noaa-nwfsc/VMS-pipeline/README.md

 | `matched/filtering/yyyy_matched_filtered_withFTID_length.rds` | Cleaned fish tickets joined to cleaned VMS data, with filters calculated and applied | 5 |
 | `matched/filtering/yyyy_matched_unfiltered.rds` | Same as `matched_filtered_withFTID_length`, but filters not applied (generated for QA/QC) | 5 |
 | `interpolation/yyyy_interpolated.rds` | Cleaned and filtered fish ticket data joined to VMS data, with interpolation to regularize the VMS ping interval | 6 |

+**Which output file should I use?**

+* To create fishing activity heatmaps, use either `matched_filtered_withFTID_length` for non-interpolated data or `interpolated` for interpolated data.
+* To calculate the proportion of boats, trips, landings and revenues with VMS transponders, use `matched_alltix_withFTID`.

 ## Disclaimer